 Self-driving technology is still being perfected by companies around the world.
 In the meantime, test trucks and semi-autonomous trucks are already sharing the road with other drivers, putting them at risk.
 If the technology fails or the human supervisor makes a mistake, the self-driving truck could cause a deadly traffic accident.
 In this scenario, one or more parties may be legally responsible (liable)

 If it is discovered that an issue with the self-driving software or driver caused or contributed to your wreck, the manufacturer of the technology may be liable.
 If there was a human supervisor that made a mistake, the individual driver or trucking company that hired the driver may be liable.

 In other cases, a third-party driver or the government could be responsible for the crash.
 Liability for an autonomous truck accident can be difficult to determine, especially as this area of law is relatively new and constantly evolving.
-Your accident may require an in-depth investigation into the reason behind the collision by an experienced truck accident attorney.
+Your accident may require an in-depth investigation into the reason behind the collision by an experienced truck accident attorney